Digital Photography Tips, Tutorials and Resources

 Do you want to remove skin blemishes, scars or acne from your portraits?
 Some photography clients have a beauty spot that they don’t like, or some blemishes on their skin that they want removed from their portrait.
 In this article, we will show you how to remove skin blemishes in Photoshop.

-The Spot Healing Brush Tool to Remove Blemishes in Photoshop
+Using the Spot Healing Brush Tool to Remove Blemishes in Photoshop

-This gives you a bit more control over how you would like the tool to correct the blemish.
+The Healing Brush Tool gives you a bit more control over how you’d like the tool to correct the blemish.
 Use multiple samples to create a more natural effect and retain the skin’s texture as you paint.

 That’s all.
 You can see the before and after of the portrait below.